Does Conventional Loan Require PMI?

 PMI protects the lender, not the borrower.
 If you default and the home sells for less than the outstanding loan balance, the insurer covers the lender’s coverage, typically ranging from 20% to 35% of the original loan amount, depending on risk factors.

-automatically adds PMI if your equity is below 20%.
-Borrowers
+adds PMI if your equity is below 20%.
+Borrowers generally cannot

-generally cannot choose their own insurer—lenders partner with
+choose their own insurer—lenders partner with specific companies.

 different types of mortgage insurance.